-10.1 Intro
+11.1 Introduction

-Supernode packs 4 identical designs into a single FPGA, and utilizes all 4 DDR channels available for each FPGA on AWS F1 instances.
+By default, supernode packs 4 identical designs into a single FPGA, and utilizes all 4 DDR channels available on each FPGA on AWS F1 instances.
 It currently does so by generating a wrapper top level target which encapsualtes the four simulated target nodes.
-The packed nodes are treated as 4 separate nodes, are assigned their own individual MAC addresses, and can perform any action a single node could: run different programs, interact with each other over the network, utilize different block device images, etc.
+The packed nodes are treated as 4 separate nodes, are assigned their own individual MAC addresses, and can perform any action a single node could: run different programs, interact with each other over the network, utilize different block device images, etc. In the networked case, 4 separate network links are presented to the switch-side.